Pirated movie release types: x264

 In February 2012, a consortium of popular piracy groups officially announced x264, the free H.264 codec, as the new standard for releases, replacing the previous format, which was Xvid wrapped in an AVI container.
 The move to H.264 also obsoletes AVI in favor of MP4 and Matroska that most commonly uses the .mkv file name extension.

 x265 (HEVC)

 With the increasing popularity of online movie-streaming sites like Netflix, some movies are being ripped from such websites now and are being encoded in HEVC wrapped in Matroska containers.
 This codec allows a high-quality movie to be stored in a relatively smaller file size.

 AV1

 AV1 is a free modern video format developed by the Alliance for Open Media (AOM).
 It delivers high quality video at lower bitrates than H.264 or even H.265/HEVC.
 Unlike HEVC, it can be streamed in common web browsers.
 It is being adopted by YouTube and Netflix, amongst others.
-As of now, a few encoders use AV1.
+As of 2023, a few encoders use AV1.